 Cabernet Riserva Burgum Novum

-To enter into the world of Castelfeder is to soar across an unspoken threshold into the lush valleys of the high Adige River.
-Driving from Lake Garda, from Veneto, through Trentino, you discover yourself, without warning, in what feels, sounds, and tastes like German wine country.
-Gunther Giovanett took over the family business in 1989 after his father retired from the daily operations of the winery he founded in 1970.
-Located in the center of Neumarkt, in the South Tyrol region of Italy, the Giovanett family produces a range of unique wines.
+To enter into the world of Castelfeder is to soar across an unspoken threshold into the lush valleys of the high Adige River, hence the regional name, Alto Adige.
+Driving from Lake Garda, north from Veneto, through Trentino, you discover yourself, without warning, in what feels, sounds, and tastes like German wine country.
+Apple trees cover the valley floor, rubbing shoulders with Schiava, Pinot Grigio, and Lagrein vines.
+The generational devotion of the Giovanett family is deeply Italian--the winery is run by the third generation of grape growers, but only the second generation to be winemakers.
+Coming from the co-op model of Northern Italian winemaking, Gunther Giovanett started his tenure at Castelfeder selling their grapes to the local co-op but, over time, and particularly with the transfer of management to his son Ivan, the winery has moved toward their own wine production.
+This transition to the younger generation has brought a delightful qualitative shift as well as a more modern production approach.
 While other nearby producers are making Chardonnay and Pinot Grigio that is mineral and acidic, Castelfeder produces wines that are lean and light with texture and depth as an added dimension.
 Vinifying exclusively in stainless steel for Mont Mes and the Classic “Cru” designated line, Castelfeder excels in bringing out the purest, freshest expression of their terroir.
 The Burgum Novum Riserve level wines see oak aging for 18 months before bottling.
-Now into their third generation, Gunther and his son Ivan are gaining a better understanding of the special micro-climates that exist in the Alto-Adige and South Tyrol regions.
+Their mark of elegance is an inviting creaminess on the mid-palette.

 "A deep garnet-red color, this wine exhibits understated aromas of cherries, cassis, and wild berries.
 Forceful yet round in flavor, its impressive depth and elegance persist throughout its lingering finish."